 Were you looking for csjalbany.org?
 We have moved our web presence here to be with the congregation.
 You can find everything you are looking for and more here on our new webpage!

 Located in the Capital Region of New York, our Albany Province includes sisters, associates and partners in mission.
 We work to bring God’s unifying and reconciling love to those in need.
-Our sisters minister in a variety of areas including spiritual direction, education, healthcare and hospitality.
+Throughout the Albany and Syracuse Dioceses, our sisters minister in a variety of areas including spiritual direction, education, healthcare and hospitality.
 New ministries emerge as we identify needs in our society.
 We actively stand with justice and peace initiatives that align with our mission to create a more peaceful and connected society.

 Albany Province Mission

 Called by God and passionate for the mission of Jesus, the Sisters of St. Joseph come together to serve all persons.
 With a distinctive spirit of hospitality and a particular concern for the poor, we witness to the Gospel message by being a unifying and reconciling presence to a world in need.

 (standing) Sisters Margaret M. Edic, Kay Ryan, Rose Casaleno, (seated) Sisters Diane Zigo, Joan Mary Hartigan